joeweaver/joeweaver.github.io/cv.md

 Weaver, JE, "*Effect of Inoculum Source on the Rate and Extent of Anaerobic Biodegradation*" Under the direction of Barlaz, MA and de los Reyes III, FL.
 MS Thesis, North Carolina State University, Raleigh, NC. \[[bib]({{ site.url}}/bib/weaver2013effect.bib)\]

+### In Submission
+Weaver, JE and Zuliani, P and Chen, J. and Mcgough, S and Li, B and Ofiteru, ID and Wipa, A and Davenport, R and Swailes, D and Curtis, TP "*Accelerating environmental bioreactor design: Why your care and phone are getting faster than your sewage works and anaerobic digester*" Environmental Science and Technology (viewpoint)

+Haq, A and Malik, A and Khan, A and Weaver, JE and Wang, L and Khan, H and Shah, S and Ahmed, AA and de los Reyes III, FL and Badshah, M "*Effect of removal of inhibitors on microbial communities and biogas yield of Jatropha curcas during continuous anaerobic digestion.*" Reneweable Sustainable Energy Reviews

 ### In Preparation
 Weaver, JE and Ducoste, JJ and de los Reyes III, FL "*Stochastic and niche-driven community assembly between two full-scale wastewater treatment plants With initially identical microbial communities*"